JackDanna/FogentRoleplayTemplate/src/Settings/Fogent Roleplay Setting Template/FogentRoleplay.md

 ### Super Advantage

-Gained under very specific conditions when the stars have aligned for your character.
+Gained under very specific conditions when the stars have aligned for a character.
 For any dice rolled, 3s and 2s count as wins for that roll.

 ### Super Disadvantage

-Gained under very specific conditions when your character has drawn the short straw.
+Gained under very specific conditions when a character has truely drawn the short straw.
 For any dice rolled, 4's and 5's count as failures for that roll.

 ### Super Advantage/Disadvantage overriding Advantage/Disadvantage